ubacm/ubacm.github.io/src/site/pages/checkins/raffle.md

 The raffle will take place on *Monday, April 30th, 2018* in Davis 101.

+<strong>To enter in the raffle use the following form - https://goo.gl/forms/8885CPbFnpWqhNEd2</strong>

 <small>Any member of UB ACM's leadership is not qualified for any of these raffle prizes.</small>

 ## Prizes